AECOM (NYSE:ACM) Updates FY 2022 Earnings Guidance

 AECOM (NYSE:ACM) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.300-$3.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.350.
 The company issued revenue guidance of -.AECOM also updated its FY 2024 guidance to $4.750-$ EPS.

-AECOM (NYSE:ACM) last issued its quarterly earnings data on Monday, February 7th.
-The construction company reported $0.89 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.77 by $0.12.
-The firm had revenue of $3.27 billion for the quarter, compared to analyst estimates of $3.47 billion.
-AECOM had a return on equity of 14.55% and a net margin of 1.30%.
-The business’s quarterly revenue was down 1.4% compared to the same quarter last year.
-During the same period last year, the company earned $0.62 EPS.
-As a group, sell-side analysts forecast that AECOM will post 3.3 earnings per share for the current fiscal year.
+AECOM (NYSE:ACM) last posted its quarterly earnings data on Monday, February 7th.
+The construction company reported $0.89 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.77 by $0.12.
+AECOM had a net margin of 1.30% and a return on equity of 14.55%.
+The business had revenue of $3.27 billion during the quarter, compared to the consensus estimate of $3.47 billion.
+During the same period in the previous year, the firm posted $0.62 earnings per share.
+The business’s revenue for the quarter was down 1.4% compared to the same quarter last year.
+On average, equities analysts predict that AECOM will post 3.3 EPS for the current fiscal year.

-A number of research analysts have recently commented on ACM shares.
-Citigroup raised their target price on AECOM from $81.00 to $85.00 and gave the company a buy rating in a research note on Tuesday, November 16th.
-Zacks Investment Research upgraded AECOM from a sell rating to a hold rating and set a $77.00 target price for the company in a research note on Wednesday, November 17th.
-Barclays lifted their price objective on AECOM from $82.00 to $85.00 and gave the company an overweight rating in a research note on Friday, December 17th.
-Argus lifted their price objective on AECOM from $80.00 to $88.00 and gave the company a buy rating in a research note on Thursday, December 30th.
-Finally, Robert W. Baird lifted their price objective on AECOM from $78.00 to $88.00 and gave the company an outperform rating in a research note on Tuesday, December 14th.
-Two research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat, AECOM presently has an average rating of Buy and a consensus target price of $85.67.
+A number of research analysts recently issued reports on the stock.
+Citigroup boosted their target price on shares of AECOM from $81.00 to $85.00 and gave the company a buy rating in a research report on Tuesday, November 16th.
+Zacks Investment Research upgraded shares of AECOM from a sell rating to a hold rating and set a $77.00 target price for the company in a research report on Wednesday, November 17th.
+KeyCorp boosted their target price on shares of AECOM from $78.00 to $84.00 and gave the company an overweight rating in a research report on Tuesday, November 16th.
+Argus boosted their target price on shares of AECOM from $80.00 to $82.00 in a research report on Tuesday.
+Finally, Barclays boosted their target price on shares of AECOM from $82.00 to $85.00 and gave the company an overweight rating in a research report on Friday, December 17th.
+Two analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat.com, AECOM has a consensus rating of Buy and an average price target of $85.00.

-An institutional investor recently raised its position in AECOM stock.
-Morgan Stanley raised its stake in shares of AECOM (NYSE:ACM) by 16.7% in the 2nd quarter, according to its most recent disclosure with the SEC.
-The firm owned 602,897 shares of the construction company’s stock after purchasing an additional 86,352 shares during the period.
-Morgan Stanley owned 0.42% of AECOM worth $38,176,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 84.70% of the company’s stock.
+Several large investors have recently made changes to their positions in ACM.
+LPL Financial LLC increased its position in shares of AECOM by 76.4% in the 3rd quarter.
+LPL Financial LLC now owns 7,134 shares of the construction company’s stock valued at $451,000 after purchasing an additional 3,089 shares during the last quarter.
+Metropolitan Life Insurance Co NY lifted its stake in shares of AECOM by 9.3% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 25,622 shares of the construction company’s stock worth $1,982,000 after acquiring an additional 2,184 shares during the period.
+Finally, Morgan Stanley lifted its stake in shares of AECOM by 16.7% in the 2nd quarter.
+Morgan Stanley now owns 602,897 shares of the construction company’s stock worth $38,176,000 after acquiring an additional 86,352 shares during the period.
+84.70% of the stock is currently owned by institutional investors.

 AECOM Company Profile